cchitsiang/awesome-stars/README.md

 ## C# #

+- [bflattened/bflat](https://github.com/bflattened/bflat) - C# as you know it but with Go-inspired tooling (small, selfcontained, and native executables)
 - [pdevito3/craftsman](https://github.com/pdevito3/craftsman) - A .NET 6 scaffolding tool to help you stop worrying about boilerplate and focus on your business logic 🚀
 - [eventflow/EventFlow](https://github.com/eventflow/EventFlow) - Async/await first CQRS+ES and DDD framework for .NET
 - [veler/DevToys](https://github.com/veler/DevToys) - A Swiss Army knife for developers.